 Charlotte Aten's Homepage

-I am a mathematics postdoctoral scholar at the University of Denver.
+I am a mathematics postdoc at the University of Colorado Boulder.

 Research Interests